 From time to time, we are subject to litigation from various parties.
-(See "Legal Proceedings" for further discussion of the current, most significant cases.)
 Our business, financial condition, and operating results may be materially affected by adverse results of certain litigation.
 Unfavorable resolution of legal proceedings in which we are involved or other future legal proceedings could require significant expenditures that could have the effect of increasing the cost of electric service we provide our Member Systems.

-In addition, we continue to experience periodic opposition to transmission line and substation projects, primarily in the form of condemnation litigation challenging the siting process, including compliance with other laws and regulations.
-If litigants who oppose local transmission projects are successful, the completion of transmission projects could be delayed or prevented, which could materially increase our cost of providing transmission services in those areas and/or may affect the reliability of such service.
+In addition, we continue to experience periodic opposition to transmission line and substation projects, primarily through challenges to the siting process.
+If challengers who oppose local transmission projects are successful, the completion of transmission projects could be delayed or prevented, which could materially increase our cost of providing transmission services in those areas and/or may affect the reliability of such service.
 Opponents of local projects could also attempt to change state laws that could affect our business operations.
 To date, this type of opposition has been unsuccessful.